gojimmypi/gridster-jekyll-theme/_posts/2021-05-26-jekyll-site-failures.md

 - Tag
 ---

-Here are some tips in creating a new GitHub Pages virtual directory,
+Here are some tips in creating a new GitHub Pages virtual directory: what didn't work.

 First, [Creating a GitHub Pages site with Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll)